 All prices are in US dollars.

 Phone or Zoom consultation (one hour): No idea how to start the process of writing a novel?
 Got a finished manuscript and need help coming up with a list of agents who rep what you've written?
 Questions about POV, genre, or story structure?
 We can use this time to discuss any writing- or publishing-related issues that are on your mind, from story development to finding representation.
-We can brainstorm ideas for your novel, put together a plan of action for querying agents, critique your outline, talk about your query letter, or whatever is helpful.
+We can brainstorm ideas for your novel, put together a plan of action for querying agents, review your opening pages, critique your outline, talk about your query letter, or whatever is helpful.
 I'll review up to ten pages of written material prior to our talk. $75

-Edit letter: I'll read your entire manuscript and send you a detailed email explaining what works, what doesn't, and how you can make your book better.
-I'll lay out your strengths and weaknesses regarding plot, character, setting, pacing, world-building, point of view, voice, etc. You'll get big-picture edit suggestions as well as notes on any writerly tics that jump out (we all have them) and tips on how you can sharpen your prose and hone your voice. $495 up to 90,000 words.
-If your manuscript is over 90,000 words, contact me for a quote.
+Edit letter: I'll read your entire manuscript and send you a lengthy, detailed email explaining what works, what doesn't, and how you can make your book better.
+I'll lay out your strengths and weaknesses regarding plot, character, setting, pacing, worldbuilding, point of view, voice, etc. You'll get big-picture edit suggestions as well as notes on any writerly tics that jump out (we all have them) and tips on how you can sharpen your prose and hone your voice. $495 up to 90,000 words.
+If your manuscript is over 90,000 words, please contact me for a quote.

 Here's what a few of my clients are saying: